OriginProtocol/origin/origin-discovery/listener/README.md

 `--webhook=yoururl` Post json for each event to the URL

+`--discord-webhook=discordurl` Post a short Discord notification for each marketplace event.

 `--elasticsearch` Experimental support for recording listings directly into elastic search

 `--db` Experimental support for recording listings directly into postgres (see instructions for setting up the db [here](../README.md))